-Fomatoes are vegetables which grow on plants.
+Tomatoes are vegetables which grow on plants.

 The tomato originated in the Andes Mountains in South America.
-The tomato of the second of th Maya and Aztec people 9 Spanish explorers introduced the tomato to Europe in the 1600's where it was embraced by Spaniards and Italians.
+The tomato of the state of of t Maya and Aztec peoples in the light is derived from the Aztec word "tomatl".

+Spanish explorers introduced the tomato to Europe in the 1600's where it was embraced by Spaniards and Italians.